Environmental Justice with Tina Oh

 Lately, I’ve been learning a lot about how being involved in movement work is an embodied process.
 When it comes to the climate crisis, or really a crisis that seems so inescapably and existentially immediate, many of us are unable to regulate our bodies to safely perceive and calmly grasp the multiple crises at hand, especially when they are generations in the making.
 We make mistakes when our fight-or-flight-or-freeze reactions go unchecked.

 What do you see as the biggest threat to the environmental justice movement?

 Shame-based organizing is a threat I see more and more in the movement.
 Ironically, I feel ashamed for having engaged in it.
 And I definitely still catch myself engaging in practices and dynamics of it.
-Examples of this would include shaming someone for eating too much meat, or using plastics, or driving a car.
-At a macro-level, it looks like a culture of exclusionary politics and gatekeeping how people become involved in activism.
+Examples of this would include shaming someone for eating too much meat, using plastics, or driving a car.
+At a macro-level, it looks like a culture of exclusionary politics and gatekeeping in how people become involved in activism.
 That being said, it’s important not to distract from the real issue at hand which is about power.
 The biggest threats to the environmental justice movement are the same as always: the rich and powerful elite that profit off the destruction of lands that are not theirs.

 Do you think the ‘new normal’ of a post-pandemic world affects the environmental justice movement?